rust-project-primer/book/src/testing/unit-tests.md

 important, because it means that they will have visibility into non-public methods and fields.

+## Pretty Assertions

+The pretty-assertions crate ([repo][pretty-assertions-repo], [docs][pretty-assertions-docs]) helps you understand breaking test cases better by showing you a diff when two values don't match.

 ## Testing async code

 If you chose to use async code in your project, you migth run into a situation